casper-hansen/verl/examples/interleaved_tool_calling/README.md

 ## Example behavior

 In this example, the goal is to teach the model to query a search engine.
-We use DuckDuckGo as it requires no API keys and zero setup.
 Below, you can find an example of the desired behavior we want to elicit in the model.

 ```
 <|im_start|>system